Anthropology B.A., B.S.

 - Bachelor of Science (B.S.)

 A certificate in applied anthropology is also available.
 You may also choose to minor in archaeology or anthropology.

 Why Study Anthropology at Grand Valley?

-- The anthropology program regularly sponsors locally based field schools in archaeology and cultural anthropology.
+- Participate in program-sponsored, locally based field schools in archaeology and cultural anthropology.
 Explore opportunities for fieldwork and study abroad with faculty.

-- Postfield independent research opportunities are available through the anthropology lab.
+- Postfield independent research is conducted through the anthropology lab.

-- The department awards scholarships and offers membership in the national anthropology honor society, Lambda Alpha.
+- Scholarship awards and membership opportunities in Lambda Alpha, the national anthropology honor society.